jfir/jfir.github.io/_posts/2022-12-30-Data Science SQL Interview Practice Questions.md

 ---

-** Q14: Write a query to find the customers who have placed orders with a total value greater than $1,000.
+<b> Q14: Write a query to find the customers who have placed orders with a total value greater than $1,000</b>

 <details>
   <summary>A14:</summary>